For almost every issue it is important to see what the phone is processing. Therefore the Snom phone will provide those informations via Syslog.

 With different log levels, you will be able to have a very complete analysis feature, standardized globally.

 Depending on your Operating System in use, you might already have an application at hands.
-In case we provide here a short list of available tools:
+Here is a short list of available tools:

 Syslog Server on Linux

 Most of the Linux distributions are offered already with a syslog server bundled.
-Usually the default Syslog configuration doesn't allow to receive logs from the network, refer your Linux distribution or syslog daemon how to enable the network listening and how to configure the service
+Usually the default Syslog configuration doesn't allow to receive logs from the network.
+Refer to your Linux distribution or syslog daemon how to enable the network listening and how to configure the service